cd80-ctf/InjuredAndroidWriteups/README.md

 `adb start-server`

 in the command line to start the ADB backend.
+In order to avoid permissions errors, we should also make sure it's running as root:

+`adb root`

 If you'd like, you can now restart your Android VM.
 Doing so will connect it to your ADB backend automatically, allowing you to debug nearly everything on the phone.